 The Aesthetic Research of Audiovisual Media Group (CINEMA) began in the Pompeu Fabra University in 2003 under the direction of doctor Domènec Font, gathering the results from the Aesthetic research on audiovisual tales project (1998-2001).
 The center is nowadays coordinated by doctor Xavier Pérez.

-Furthermore, CINEMA group members perform an intense educational job at the Pompeu Fabra University, particularly in the Bachelor’s degree in Audiovisual Communication, the MA in Contemporary Film and Audiovisual Studies and the International Master in Audiovisual and Cinema Studies from the Department of Communication, and the MA in Creative Documentary from the Continuing Education Institute (IDEC).
+Furthermore, CINEMA group members perform an intense educational job at the Pompeu Fabra University, particularly in the Bachelor’s degree in Audiovisual Communication, the MA in Contemporary Film and Audiovisual Studies and the International Master in Audiovisual and Cinema Studies from the Department of Communication, and the MA in Creative Documentary and the Postgraduate Course in Video Editing from the Barcelona School of Management.
 CINEMA group members also enhance television studies research related to INPUT archive available at UPF’s CRAI, develop programming tasks in different Catalan cultural centers, and collaborate in numerous printed media.

 - Comparative cinema